Dissolution

 Dissolution Lawyers

 Hoffman Law has been representing clients in dissolutions since 1984.
 We have represented thousands of clients to their satisfaction.
 Although dissolutions involve matters which are agreed upon before court, dissolutions require the counsel of family law attorneys who are experienced in the field and familiar with all of the issues at hand.
-Attorneys representing clients in dissolutions must be able to negotiate with opposing parties and/or opposing counsel to resolve all issues in the most effective way possible.
-We put our clients' interests first and will be there each step along the way.
+Attorneys representing clients in dissolutions must be able to negotiate with opposing parties to resolve issues in the most effective way possible.
+We put our client's interests first and will be there each step along the way.
 In addition to completing dissolutions, our attorneys are experienced trial experts.
 If your dissolutions become contested, we will be able to confidently represent your interest in court and with opposing counsel.

 Difference between dissolution and divorce?

 Depending on the complexity of the dissolution at issue, these documents may involve prolonged negotiation amongst the parties.
-In order to proficiently represent a party's interest in a dissolution, both parties should be represented by counsel.
+To proficiently represent a party's interest in a dissolution, both parties should be represented by counsel.
 Our office is equipped with experienced family law lawyers who have completed hundreds of dissolutions.
 We know the issues and understand how to resolve these matters in a way that is most beneficial to our clients.
 Please give us a call if you need help with a dissolution.

 Understanding the documents to a dissolution